EgorShab/PDF/README.md

 # Documentation

 ## Overview
 This repository contains research reports on two tensile machines, along with an in-depth Technical Advisory Committee (TAC) Report.
-These documents serve as exemplars of the professional and thorough documentation I have undertaken
+These documents serve as exemplars of the professional and thorough documentation I have undertaken.

 ## Reports